-TAKE two pounds of white flour, and two pounds of coarse loaf sugar weil dried, and fine sifted; after the flour and sugar is sifted and weighed, then mingle them together, sift the flour and sugar together, throw a hair-sive into the bowl you use it in; to them you must have two pounds of good butter, eighteen eggs, leaving out eight of the whites; to these you must have sourounces of candied orange, sive or six ounces of carraway comfits: you must first work the butter with rose-water, till you can see none of the water, and your butter must be very soft; then put in flour and sugar, a little at a time, and likewise your eggs; but you must beat your eggs very well, with ten spoonful's of sack, so you must put in each as you think fit, keeping it constantly beating with your hand, till you have put it into the hoop for the oven; do not put in your sweetmeats and seeds, till you are ready to put into your hoops: you must have three or sour doubles of cap-paper under the cakes, and butter the paper and hoop: you must fift some fine sugar upon your cake, when it goes into the oven.
+Siff two pounds of white flour, and two pounds of coarse loaf sugar well dried; after the flour and sugar is sisted and weighed, then mingle them together, sift the flour and sugar together, throw a hair-sieve into the bowl you use it in; to them you must have two pounds of good butter, eighteen eggs, leaving out eight of the whites; to these you must have four ounces of candied orange, sieve or six ounces of carraway comfits: first work the butter with rose-water, till you can see none of the water, and your butter must be very soft; then put in slour and sugar, a little at a time, and likewise your eggs; but you must beat your eggs very well, with ten spoonfuls of sack, so you must put in each as you think fit, keeping it constantly beating with your hand, till you have put it into the hoop for the oven; do not put in your sweetmeats and seeds, till you are ready to put into your hoops: take care to have three or sour doubles of cap-paper under the cakes, and but ter the paper and hoop: you must fift some fine sugar upon your cake, when it goes into the oven.

-To preserve pippins in slices.
+To preserve Pippins in Slices.

-WHEN your pippins are prepared, but not cored, cut them in flices, and take the weight of them in sugar, put to your sugar a pretty quantity of water, let it melt, and skim it, let it boil again very high; then put them into the syrup when they are clear; lay them in shallow glasses, in which you mean toferve them up; then put into the syrup a candied orange-peel cut in little slices very thin, and lay about the pippin; cover them with syrup, and keep them about the pippin.
+Your pippins being prepared, but not cored, cut them in flices, and take the weight of them in fugar, put to your fugar a pretty quantity of water, let it melt, and skim it, let it boil again very high; then put them into the syrup when they are clear; lay them in shallow glasses, in which you mean to serve them up; then put into the syrup a candied orange-peel cut in little slices very thin, and lay about the pippin; cover them with syrup, and keep them about the pippin.